 March Thru the Arch

 Swanson Arch stands at the edge of campus, welcoming students as they enter campus life and sending them out into the professional world upon graduation.
-At the beginning of the fall semester and at just prior to graduation, students join in tradition, ceremoniously walk through the arch.
+At the beginning of the Fall semester and at just prior to Commencement in the Spring, students join in the annual tradition, ceremoniously walking through the arch.

-March thru the Arch - Welcome Freshman, will take place at Noon on Sunday, August 25th at Swanson Arch.
+March thru the Arch - New Student Welcome, will take place at 5 pm, on Sunday, August 23rd, 2015 at Reed Gym and Swanson Arch.

 Swanson Arch was part of the original Swanson Hall built in 1903 and was the first building at the Academy of Idaho- the predecessor of ISU.
 It was named after Theodore Swanson who was a member of the original board of trustees.
 Swanson Hall was originally known as "Old Ad" as it served initially as the Administration Building as well as classrooms for Liberal Arts classes.